chbeu/chbeu.github.io/content/talks/kt07_leanetzwerktreffen2026/index.md

   postcode: '5020'
   country: Austria

-summary: Keynote talk at the networkig event of LEA (Let's Empower Austria) in Salzburg.
+summary: Keynote talk at the networking event of LEA (Let's Empower Austria) in Salzburg.
 abstract: ""

 # Talk start and end times.